Introduction to CAPA

 Single Server, Selected Tools

-CAPA creates one MCP server that exposes only the tools required by your skills.
+CAPA creates one MCP server that exposes only the tools your skills require.
 No more managing dozens of individual tools from bloated MCP servers.

 Skill Reusability